The Mountain Heritage Literary

-June 17, 2013 - Harrogate, Tennessee—Charles Dodd White of Candler, N.C., is the winner of the 2013 Jean Ritchie Fellowship in Appalachian Writing, awarded by Lincoln Memorial University (LMU) in Harrogate, Tenn.
+June 15, 2014 - Harrogate, Tennessee—Mesha Maren of Alderson, West Virginia, is the winner of the 2014 Jean Ritchie Fellowship in Appalachian Writing, awarded by Lincoln Memorial University (LMU) in Harrogate, Tenn.
 The prize is $1,500 and is awarded to an Appalachian writer who shows overwhelming promise in the continuation of great writing in the region.

 The fellowship is named in honor of Jean Ritchie, 89, the award-winning musician and writer who has been cited as a "national treasure" by the New York Times.
 Besides being an internationally known singer, songwriter, activist and musicologist, Ritchie was also the author of several books.
 Ritchie's best known work is Singing Family of the Cumberlands.
 The book has never been out of print since its 1955 publication and is known as one of the major classics in Appalachian literature.

-This is the sixth year the fellowship has been awarded through LMU’s annual Mountain Heritage Literary Festival, which honors writers of the region like James Still and Jesse Stuart, both alums of LMU.
+This is the seventh year the fellowship has been awarded through LMU’s annual Mountain Heritage Literary Festival, which honors writers of the region like James Still and Jesse Stuart, both alums of LMU.
 The fellowship is funded by an anonymous donor, and the judging process is completely blind, with a panel of judges within the region choosing several finalists that are then sent out of state to be judged by another panel of nationally-known authors.